Approximately only 45% glass waste gets recycled in India every year.

 Step 6 – Making recycled glass products

-To make recycled glass products, the glass cullet, clear or colored is melted and molded into the desired glass products like bottles, jars, containers, etc.
+To make recycled glass products, glass cullet, clear or colored, is melted and moulded into the desired products, such as bottles, jars, containers, etc.

 1 comment